Benchmarking Physics-Informed Neural Networks and Boundary Elements Methods for Wave Scattering: Introduction

-This context leads to the following research question: \textit{How can modern machine learning based approaches to solve partial differential equations be compared with traditional numerical methods?} In this work, we focus on the comparison between the BEM and PINNs for solving acoustic wave scattering problems governed by the Helmholtz equation.
-To address this question, it is necessary to define benchmarks that incorporate accuracy, computational cost, and generalization capacity.
-Consistent evaluation criteria allow for the identification of the conditions under which each method is better suited to a specific problem.\\
+Our study is framed within the broader question of: How can machine learning–based approaches for solving partial differential equations be compared with standard numerical methods?
+In this context, we are particularly interested in addressing the following research question: How do PINNs and the BEM compare in terms of accuracy and computational efficiency for wave scattering problem?
+In this work, we focus on this case, which serves as a canonical test in computational physics.
+While the numerical experiments are formulated for this specific problem, we propose a methodological framework for comparison that applies to other classes of partial differential equations and to both numerical and machine learning–based solvers.
+Addressing this question requires benchmarks that jointly account for accuracy, computational cost, and generalization behavior.
+Consistent evaluation criteria enable the identification of the conditions under which each method is better suited to a given problem.\\

-This work presents a comparison between BEM and PINNs based on these criteria.
-Both approaches were applied to the problem of plane wave scattering by an obstacle, as introduced in Section~\ref{sec:problem-description}.
-The solution was approximated using multiple configurations, and the relative error and computation time were measured.
-Additionally, the behavior of each method was evaluated both inside and outside the training domain, with emphasis on the asymptotic decay of the scattered field.
-Implementation details, the hyperparameter optimization of PINNs, and the comparison methodology are described in Section~\ref{sec:methods}, while the results are analyzed in Section~\ref{sec:results}.
-The objective is to determine the range of conditions where each method performs best and to outline their respective advantages and limitations.
+In this work, we present a reproducible benchmarking procedure between BEM and PINNs.
+The objective of the comparison is to determine the range of conditions where each method performs best and to outline their respective advantages and limitations.
+Both approaches were applied to the problem of plane wave scattering by an obstacle.
+Particularly for PINNs, we adopt the original formulation introduced by Raissi et al. \cite{raissi_physics-informed_2019}, as a baseline for comparison.
+We also implemented a hyperparameter optimization strategy to the Helmholtz equation in wave scattering problems.
+The behavior of each method was evaluated both within and outside the training domain, with an emphasis on the asymptotic decay of the scattered field.
+With this work, we aim to provide tools for comparative analysis in the field.
+By explicitly quantifying accuracy-efficiency trade-offs, this study provides practical guidance for the use scientific machine learning methods alongside classical numerical techniques.